Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-3.md

 # Challenge 3: Deploy the App to Azure - Solution Guide

+## Accessing Azure Portal

+1. To access the Azure portal, open a private/incognito window in your browser and navigate to **[Azure Portal](https://portal.azure.com)**.

+1. On the **Sign in to Microsoft Azure** tab, you will see a login screen.
+Enter the following email/username and then click on **Next**.
+   * Email/Username: <inject key="AzureAdUserEmail"></inject>

+1. Now enter the following password and click on **Sign in**.
+   * Password: <inject key="AzureAdUserPassword"></inject>

+1. If you see the pop-up **Stay Signed in?** click No.

+1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the lab.

+1. If a **Welcome to Microsoft Azure** pop-up window appears, click **Maybe Later** to skip the tour.

+1. Now you will see the Azure Portal Dashboard.
+Click on **Resource groups** from the Navigate panel to see the resource groups.

+1. Confirm you have a resource group **GitHub-Copilot-Challenges** present, as shown in the below screenshot.
+You need to use the **GitHub-Copilot-Challenges** resource group throughout this challenge.

 ## Task 1: Develop ARM Template to deploy an app to Azure

 In this task, you'll be generating an ARM template to deploy a web application to Azure using Azure App Services and defining the necessary resources.